 Timber Frame is a refined wood building style that utilizes heavy timbers with interlocking wood-to-wood, mortise and tenon joinery and fasteners rather than nails, screws, or metalwork.
 Unlike conventional stud framing that’s most common today, timber frame homes leave the timber post and beam supports exposed to be seen and admired, creating an architectural element that often blends in with its natural environment.
-Not only are timber frames aesthetically beautiful, you get the very best of structural soundness.
-With the technology we have today, we go even further in creating precision crafted joinery that is solid, stable, and of lasting beauty.
+Not only are timber frames aesthetically beautiful, but you also get the very best of structural soundness.
+With the technology we have today, we go even further in creating precision-crafted joinery that is solid, stable, and of lasting beauty.

 Building green with sustainable materials is becoming more significant with the growing concerns of climate change and energy independence.
 Timber is one of the only renewable resources used in construction because of tree regrowth and with a carbon footprint that’s 75% less than that of concrete or steel, it’s no surprise that wood has become a top contending material for green builders.
 Wooden structures absorb and store atmospheric CO2 for as long as the building stands or the timber is used.

 Additionally, it takes very little energy to convert trees in to a usable product.
 The embodied energy in timber is extremely low compared to most common building materials.